 The bee hives at Durrell Center were introduced to support a campus-wide initiative to educate the Colorado State University community about the importance of bees to our ecosystem.
 The hives are funded by the HDS Sustainability Fund and are managed in partnership with the CSU Apiculture Club.

 The Housing and Dining Services Sustainability Fund supports grass roots programs that support sustainability on-campus.
-Past projects that have been funded include the Bee Hives at Durrell, public access to composting, 3-stream recycling stations, and SkiSU.
+Past projects include the Bee Hives at Durrell, public access to composting, 3-stream recycling stations, and SkiSU.